Is There No Such Thing as a Bad Question? H4R: HalluciBot For Ratiocination, Rewriting, Ranking, and Routing: Introduction

 \section{Introduction}

-Despite the promising potential for a myriad of practical use cases, Large Language Models (LLMs) offer limited insights into their chain of thought \citep{liang2022holistic, wei2023chainofthought, kojima2023large, li2023making} and have the propensity to hallucinate in various circumstances \citep{10.1162/tacl_a_00407}.
+Despite the promising potential for a myriad of use cases, Large Language Models (LLMs) offer limited insights into their chain of thought \citep{liang2022holistic, wei2023chainofthought, kojima2023large, li2023making} and have the propensity to hallucinate in various circumstances \citep{10.1162/tacl_a_00407}.
 Common factors that drive hallucinations encompass high model complexity, flawed data sources, or inherent sampling randomness.
-Specifically, the intrinsic trade-off between greedy deterministic decoding and the creativity spawned through nucleus sampling induces a heightened propensity to generate hallucinations \citep{huang2023survey}.
-This challenge is compounded by limitations such as the frequent inaccessibility into the LLMs' training datasets \citep{liang2022holistic}.
-HuggingFace's release of its "Hallucinations Leaderboard" on January 29th, 2024 \citep{hallucinations-leaderboard,eval-harness} highlights the importance of resolving hallucination-related issues via the concerted effort of evaluating different LLMs.
+Specifically, the intrinsic trade-off between greedy deterministic decoding and the creativity spawned through nucleus sampling induces a heightened propensity to hallucinate \citep{huang2023survey} - LLMs frequently advance output quality through different sampling methods \citep{holtzman2020curious,fan-etal-2018-hierarchical,holtzman-etal-2018-learning,radford-topk}.
+The challenge of understanding hallucinations is compounded by limitations such as the frequent inaccessibility into the LLMs' training datasets \citep{liang2022holistic}.
+HuggingFace's release of its ``Hallucinations Leaderboard'' on January 29th, 2024 \citep{hallucinations-leaderboard,eval-harness} highlights the importance of resolving hallucination-related issues via the concerted effort of evaluating different LLMs.
 In this context, the majority of current studies have focused on the post-generation phase of output analysis as expanded in \citet{peng2023check} such as - (1) self-refinement via feedback loops on the model's output \citep{madaan2023selfrefine}, (2) analysis of logit output values to detect hallucination \citep{varshney2023stitch}, or (3) for a minority of studies focused on the pre-generation phase, the ingestion of recent knowledge to improve performance \citep{tonmoy2024comprehensive}.
-We propose a novel model, HalluciBot, that predicts the probability of hallucination, \textit{\textbf{before any generation}}, for any type of query.
-In essence, for any query posed to an LLM, HalluciBot estimates:
+We propose a novel model, \textbf{HalluciBot}, that predicts the probability of hallucination, \textit{\textbf{before any generation}}, for a given query.
+In essence, this paper refocuses the study of hallucination to an empirical evaluation of the input query - how much does the query's quality influence the model's propensity to hallucinate?
+Therefore, HalluciBot estimates, \begin{itemize}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt, label={ \raisebox{0.5ex}{$\blacktriangleright$}}] \item a binary classification of the query's propensity to hallucinate (``Yes'' or ``No''), as well as, \item a non reinforcement-learning method to guide query rewriting, enabling the construction of this encoder to be agnostic to closed-source or open-source LLMs \citep{ma2023query}. \end{itemize} We train HalluciBot as a binary classifier to predict whether a query will lead to erroneous outputs.
+To generate ground truth labels, we use a Multi-Agent Monte Carlo simulation that perturbs the query and checks for inaccuracies.
+If any perturbed version causes an error, the original query is labeled as hallucinatory.
+In this paper, HalluciBot leverages \texttt{gpt-3.5-turbo}, trained via (1) perturbing 369,837 queries $n$ times to retain the original semantic meaning yet diverge lexically, (2) employing $n+1$ independent agents to sample an output from each perturbation including the original query, at a temperature of $1.0$ for diversity, (3) conducting a Monte Carlo simulation on 2,219,022 sampled outputs, and (4) deriving an empirical estimate into the expected rate of hallucination $p_h(q_0)$ for the original query.
+We prove that introducing perturbations before sampling $n + 1$ outputs for query $q_0$ garners a $13.2$ point spread in the lower and upper bound accuracy, with a $12.5$ point decrease in Fleiss’s $\kappa$ for agreement, even as the modal accuracy remains largely unchanged ($1.3$ point difference).
+In other words, perturbations introduce more variability in the outputs, while preserving the central tendency.
+As HalluciBot generates the probability of hallucination in the pre-generation phase, the estimates can be used in a myriad of downstream modalities (Figure~\ref{fig:compare}) such as: \textbf{``Ratiocinate''} to purely estimate the query's quality; \textbf{``Rewrite''} to leverage the probabilities and improve the query's quality via iterative feedback; \textbf{``Rank''} to rank perturbations, using probabilities as a proxy reward model in \textit{Best-of-N} sampling; \textbf{``Route''} to route the best next steps, depending on scenarios such as \textbf{Extractive} or \textbf{Abstractive}.
+By cross-tabulating the predicted hallucination rates across scenarios, HalluciBot can act as a router, through which certain queries can be guided to a black-box LLM, while others will require a more complex pipeline including context retrieval, web search, or agents \citep{watson-etal-2023-hiddentables, zeng2024flowmind, Cho_2024}.